admin-vinkane/iot-platform-backend/README.md

 8. Use `requirements-dev.txt` for development dependencies.
 9. All code should be formatted with `black` and pass `flake8` and `mypy`.
 10. Add/expand tests in `tests/` for new features or bugfixes.
+11. Python Local Environment and Virtual Env(venv) setup
+- To avoid conflicts with other python versions and packages
+- Pyenv helps switching between different python versions globally or locally at specific project level
+1. Install pyenv
+brew update
+brew install pyenv
+pyenv --version
+2. Configure your shell to use pyenv
+Add these lines to ~/.zshrc: (or whichever shell you have)

+export PATH="$HOME/.pyenv/bin:$PATH"
+eval "$(pyenv init --path)"
+eval "$(pyenv init -)"

+Reload the shell
+3. Install a python version using pyenv. pyenv install --list : check what is installed pyenv install 3.9.6 : install specific version you want

+pyenv global 3.9.6 : set globally

+cd /path/to/project : set locally for a project pyenv local 3.9.6

+4. Verify python version
+python --version
+which python

+5. create a venv using pyenv python version which is currently set python -m venv .venv source .venv/bin/activate

+Tip: Always use pyenv + venv together: pyenv manages Python versions, venv manages project dependencies.

 ## API Documentation
 - Document all API endpoints and payloads in an OpenAPI/Swagger spec (recommended: `openapi.yaml`).
 - Add example event payloads and error responses for each Lambda in the docs.